-Like other degrees in Appalachian’s Department of Chemistry, this degree combines an innovative and intellectually challenging curriculum with scholarship and service/engagement opportunities that employ state-of-the-art technologies.
+Like other degrees in Appalachian’s Department of Chemistry and Fermentation Sciences, this degree combines an innovative and intellectually challenging curriculum with scholarship and service/engagement opportunities that employ state-of-the-art technologies.
 Professors focus exclusively on undergraduates.

 Employment: Most graduates go directly into jobs with crime labs including the FBI, N.C.
 State Crime Lab and local police departments.
 Internships at these and similar sites contribute to graduate success.